-AI is moving fast.
-But the transition from GenAI tools that respond to prompts to AI agents that execute workflows represents something qualitatively different for security leaders.
-The shift goes beyond just scale, and is a fundamental change in how data moves, who touches it, and what decisions get made, often without human review.
+The transition from GenAI tools that respond to prompts to AI agents that execute workflows represents something qualitatively different for security leaders.
+The shift goes beyond scale.
+It is a fundamental change in how data moves, who touches it, and what decisions get made, often without human review.

 Agentic AI systems can interpret instructions, build multi-step execution plans, call APIs, query databases, draft and send communications, and loop back through those steps autonomously.
 That capability is genuinely useful.
-It is also, for CISOs without a clear-eyed view of the threat model, a significant liability and a new attack surface to secure.
+For CISOs without a clear-eyed view of the threat model, it is also a significant liability and a new attack surface to secure.

 What Makes Agentic AI Different from Generative AI?